Uniswap/org-v1/src/pages/docs/v2/03-oracles/01-guides/02-how-to-build-an-oracle-on-top-of-uniswap.md

 collect the cumulative price once per period (e.g. once per 24 hours.)

-Computing the average price over these data points gives you 'fixed windows', which can be refreshed after the lapse of every period.
+Computing the average price over these data points gives you 'fixed windows', which can be refreshed after the lapse of each period.
 We have built an example of this kind of oracle [here](https://github.com/Uniswap/uniswap-v2-periphery/blob/master/contracts/examples/ExampleOracleSimple.sol).